 It is important that staff are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
-When referring to sexual violence we are referring to sexual offences under the Sexual Offences Act 2003105 as described below:
+When referring to sexual violence we are referring to sexual offences under the Sexual Offences Act 2003 such as rape, assault by penetration and sexual assault.